 – The premise or principal place of business of the receiver of the service as registered,

-– If the supply is received at a place other than the place of business, that other location,
+– If the supply is received at a place other than the place of business, that different location,

-– If supply is received at more than one entity, the location of the establishment is most directly concerned with the receiving of the sale or the service,
+– If supply is received at more than one entity, the location of the establishment is most directly concerned with the receipt of the sale or the service.

-Therefore, it is to be noted that for the availing of any benefit pertaining to the export of services under GST, it is important that the service recipient should not only be located outside India, and such recipient should not be registered directly or indirectly in India under the GST.
+Therefore, it is to be noted that for the availing of any benefit pertaining to the export of services under GST, it is essential that the service recipient should not only be located outside India, but also should not be registered directly or indirectly in India under the GST.

 Place of Supply outside India

-For service to qualify as export of service under GST, it is important that the place of supply is outside India.
-Section 13 of the GST Act is to be relied upon for the same and according to this the place of supply shall be as follows:
+For a service to qualify as an export of service under GST, the place of supply must be outside India.
+Section 13 of the GST Act is to be relied upon for the same, and according to this, the place of supply shall be as follows:

 An example of this would be the servicing of machinery or equipment.

-1. Services provided to an individual representing either as the receiver of service or on the behalf of the recipient himself, which requires the physical presence of such person or individual the place of providing or rendering of service shall be the place where the services were actually performed.
+- Services provided to an individual, either as the receiver of service or on behalf of the recipient himself, which requires the physical presence of such person or individual, the place of providing or rendering of service shall be the place where the services were actually performed.

-An example of this would be the dermatological treatment given to a person or a patient.
+An example of this is the dermatological treatment given to a person or patient.

-1. Services provided directly to immovable property including expert and estate agent services, accommodation by Hotel, Inn, etc., grant of right to use the immovable property for construction work including architects and decorator services, the place of supply would be the place where the hotel, inn, etc. is located.
+- Services provided directly to immovable property, including expert and estate agent services, accommodation by a Hotel, Inn, etc., the grant of rights to use the immovable property for construction work, including architect and decorator services, the place of supply would be the location of the hotel, inn, etc.

 An example shall be the renovation services provided to the client with respect to the building or such other immovable property.

-1. Services provided by way of admission to a cultural, artistic, sporting, or any other entertainment events or amusement park and services ancillary to it, so the place of supply will be the one where the event is actually held or the location of the park.
+- Services provided by way of admission to a cultural, artistic, sporting, or any other entertainment event or amusement park, and services ancillary to it, so the place of supply will be the one where the event is actually held or the location of the park.

 An example would be the entry to a museum in a country or place.

-1. Services provided by banks, other financial institutions, the place of supply will be the location of the supplier of service.
+- Services provided by banks and other financial institutions will have the place of supply as the location of the supplier of the service.

 An example will be the service charges charged by banks.